 When evaluating the fund managers that may be included in the Fund, the Investment Manager will take a best endeavours approach to ensure that there is no exposure to the excluded industries and stocks identified in this Policy.

-Where the Board concludes an organisation is not behaving in a socially responsible manner, it reserves the right to instruct the Investment Manager in writing (via the Investment Committee) to specifically exclude this organisation and all associated holdings from the portfolio.
+Where the Board concludes an organisation is not behaving in a socially responsible manner, it reserves the right to instruct the Investment Manager in writing (via the Finance, Audit and Investment Committee) to specifically exclude this organisation and all associated holdings from the portfolio.

 The Board understands and accepts that the exclusion of industries and specific stocks has the potential to limit the investment universe available to the Investment Manager and as such limit the risk adjusted return generated by the Fund.